Scrooge effect: Studies

-Dicken’s story hypothesizes the following consequence of mortality salience: Generous behaviour leads to the belief that one is a meaningful and valuable member in one’s own construct of the world and the confrontation with mortality should lead to kinder and more benevolent acts.
+Dickens' story hypothesizes the following consequence of mortality salience: Generous behaviour leads to the belief that one is a meaningful and valuable member in one’s own construct of the world and the confrontation with mortality should lead to kinder and more benevolent acts.
 This hypothesis was tested by Pyszczynki et al. in the U.S. in 1996.
 17 male and 14 female participants were interviewed about the importance of several charities, either directly in front of a funeral home or a few blocks away.
 Results showed that people with the direct view of the funeral home were more likely to rate the charities favourably.
-Just like Dicken’s Mr. Scrooge, people that are confronted with their own mortality, in this case by standing in front of a funeral home, view giving to charities in a more favourable light.
+Just like Dickens' Mr. Scrooge, people that are confronted with their own mortality, in this case by standing in front of a funeral home, view giving to charities in a more favourable light.

 Pyszczynski et al. found that there is some form of in-group favouritism concerning the choice of charity.
 27 introductory psychology students of which 18 were female and 9 male were given 1.50$ as a “compensation” at the beginning of the study and were offered to donate a small amount of money to the charity of their choice later in the experiment.
 People gave more money to an American house-building charity than to an international education charity.
 This is why one has to keep in mind that there are limitations to the Scrooge effect.
 Ingroup favouritism in relation to mortality salience was also demonstrated in further studies.

 Based on the research of Pyszczynski et al. in 1996, another study was conducted by Zaleskiewicz et al. in 2014 to investigate the Scrooge effect further using the dictator game (Study 1), the ultimatum game (Study 2) and a quasi-naturalistic situation (Study 3).
 They hypothesized that reminders of one’s own mortality would increase prosocial behaviour, leading to more generous distribution of financial resources and such behaviour would in turn suppress death-related thoughts.
 Again, this is what Mr. Scrooge is trying to cause.
 Mortality salience predicted the amount of money sent to the other player in the games, what is interpreted as higher joy solely from giving.
 These studies were specifically designed to investigate only the Scrooge effect.
 Since this phenomenon is connected to terror management theory, investigations commonly link the effect with the theory.